Matthew Clarke (footballer, born 1996): Derby County (loans)

 On 2 August 2019, Clarke joined Derby County on a season-long loan.
-Three days later, Clarke made his debut for Derby in their opening game of the season in a 2–1 away win against Huddersfield.
+Three days later, Clarke made his debut for Derby in their opening game of the season in a 2–1 away win against Huddersfield Town.
 He scored his first goal for the club in a 1–0 win against Hull City on 18 January 2020.
 He made 37 appearances for Derby during the 2019–20 season, with his performances earning him the Derby County Player of the Year award.

 On 26 August, it was revealed that Clarke would return to Derby on a further season-long loan deal for the 2020–21 season.
-He made 42 appearances in his second season including in the last game as The Rams safety was taken to the wire, ensuring their Championship status after a 3–3 home draw to Sheffield Wednesday on the final day of the season.
-Rotherham's draw with Cardiff City meant Derby were safe with Rotherham and Sheffield Wednesday relegated.
+He made 42 appearances in his second season including in the last game as the team's safety was taken to the wire, ensuring their Championship status after a 3–3 home draw to Sheffield Wednesday on the final day of the season.
+Rotherham United's draw with Cardiff City meant Derby were safe with Rotherham and Sheffield Wednesday relegated.

 West Bromwich Albion (loan)

 On 13 July 2021, Clarke signed for West Bromwich Albion on loan for the 2021–22 season.
 He made his debut on 14 August, starting and playing 84 minutes of the 3–2 home victory over Luton Town.
 He helped keep a clean sheet four days later, playing the whole match of the 4–0 victory against Sheffield United at The Hawthorns.
 He was named as the club's Player of the Season for 2021–22, his fourth successive such award across three clubs.
-On 7 May, on Clarke's final appearance on loan at West Brom he scored his first and only goal for the club with a composed finish slipping the ball under Barnsley goalkeeper Jack Walton, in the 4–0 home victory with The Baggies ending the campaign in 10th place.
+On 7 May, on Clarke's final appearance on loan at West Brom he scored his first and only goal for the club with a composed finish slipping the ball under Barnsley goalkeeper Jack Walton, in the 4–0 home victory as his team ended the campaign in 10th place.

 Middlesbrough

 On 25 August 2022, Clarke joined Championship club Middlesbrough for an undisclosed fee.
+In two-and-a-half years at the club, Clarke made 51 appearances, scoring three times.

+Derby County

+On 28 January 2025, Clarke rejoined Derby County on a deal until June 2025 after an undisclosed fee was agreed with Middlesbrough.
+Clarke scored his first Derby goal since resigning for the club in a 2–0 home victory against Coventry City.
+Under new head coach John Eustace, Clarke impressed with his performance in a central defensive trio alongside Sondre Langås and Nat Phillips as Derby managed to escape relegation to League One, Clarke played 16 times for Derby during 2024–25 season and on 15 May 2025, Clake signed a three-year contract extension with Derby; extending his stay at Pride Park until June 2028.